 Academically Peter is based at the University of East Anglia, famous for its creative writing courses and the Sainsbury Centre for World Art.
-He is senior lecturer in creativity (part time), and teaches media business, managing creativity, and film and TV project development for the MA in film, television and creative practice.
-He designed UEA’s ‘PhD by professional practice’, and supervises practice-based film and creativity PhDs.
+He is Associate Professor of Creativity, and teaches media business, creative writing (scriptwriting and adaptation), managing creativity and innovation, and film and TV development for the MA in film, TV and creative practice.
+He designed UEA’s ‘PhD by professional practice’, and can supervise practice-based film and creativity PhDs.

-He is visiting senior lecturer in media business at Bournemouth University (teaching managing creativity and innovation, organisational culture, and change management); and is a visiting tutor at the London Film School (teaching screenplay development), including their International Film Business MA in association with Exeter University.
+He has also been senior lecturer in media business at Bournemouth University (teaching managing creativity and innovation, organisational culture, and change management); and was a visiting tutor at the London Film School (teaching screenplay development), including their International Film Business MA in association with Exeter University.

 From 2006 to 2009 Peter was permanently employed as senior lecturer at Bournemouth University’s media school (including the HEFCE-endorsed centre for excellence in media practice) and was course leader on the UK’s first media MBA.

 From 2005-2006 he was Associate Director of the Film Business Academy at Cass Business School in London.

 In his spare time...